mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 Simple installation of OpenSDN vRouter Forwarder and usage
 ==========================================================

-The goal of this document is to demonstrate how OpenSDN processes packets from virtual endpoints (virtual machines or containers), how to install it in the minimal configuration and how to make it working in very simple conditions.
+The goal of this document is to demonstrate how OpenSDN forwards packets between virtual endpoints (virtual machines or containers), how to install it in the minimal configuration and how to make it working in very simple conditions.